1985 NSWRL season: Match details

 After a quiet first half, Bulldogs and skipper Steve Mortimer seized control of the match in the second half, as coach Warren Ryan sent on David Gillespie and Mark Bugden to replace Peter Tunks and Billy Johnstone.
 Winger Matthew Callinan won a contest against Burgess for a high-ball close to the Dragons line and crossed the tryline, only for referee Roberts to deny the try when he ruled Callinan was offside.

-In the 57th minute Steve Morris produced a twisting run that beat three defenders only to loose the ball in a tackle just short of the Bulldogs line.
+In the 57th minute Steve Morris produced a twisting run that beat three defenders only to lose the ball in a tackle just short of the Bulldogs line.
 The Dragons had another great opportunity to level the scores with just over 10 minutes remaining when Bulldogs fullback Michael Potter was forced into touch close to his own line.
 The pressure was relieved though when a kick from O'Connor bounced harmlessly into touch in goal.

 From there Canterbury went forward set up for a field goal to clinch the match, which Farrar (despite missing an attempt earlier in the second half) had no trouble in kicking in the 72nd minute to take the score to 7–0.
 A last light of hope appeared for the Dragons when Morris found some space out wide to kick ahead for himself in a bit of individual brilliance to score, with O'Connor adding the two points to cut the lead to a single point with five minutes remaining.
 In the end though, a well-drilled and clinical approach from Canterbury shut out the Dragons with their defensive pressure.
 The Bulldogs able to smother the Dragons attack in the umbrella defensive structure.

 Described as a "dour match which featured heavy defence," Canterbury coach Ryan said that his team maintained "cruel, ruthless control" over the contest.
 Although Ryan had led the Bulldogs to consecutive premierships, there was ongoing speculation that he would not be at the club the following season due to a rift with club management.
 Dragons coach Roy Masters, also embroiled in a bitter feud with Ryan, conceded that "the bottom line is they were too good.
 Their kicking game was excellent and they certainly had a lot of possession.
 When we did get the ball, we were too weary from so much tackling to be able to make any impression."